- Introduction

 \end{aligned}

 with \mu_{+} = (\mu_a - V_a + \mu_b - V_b)/2 being average local chemical potential and \frac{m}{2\alpha_+}=m_r is reduced mass.
-E_c stands for energy cutoff scale that can be controlled by tag:
+E_c stands for the energy cutoff scale that can be controlled by the tag:

 # ec 4.9348022 # energy cut-off for regularization scheme, default ec = 0.5*(pi/DX)^2

-For more info see arXiv:1008.3933.
+For more info, see arXiv:1008.3933.

 Note: the spherical cut-off scheme results in a significant decrease in memory consumption and improved performance of td codes.